 Based on the results of data analysis at Puskesmas ISO, bivariate test results have an empathy effect on patient satisfaction, CR value = 3.378 > 1.96 with a P value = 0.000 < 0.05, meaning that the empathy dimension affects patient satisfaction.
 This means that the quality of service in the form of empathy, which consists of officers giving good attention individually to patients, officers correctly understand the needs of patients who need it; officers show sincerity in resolving patient problems, officers notify time of examination for patients at Puskesmas ISO has a significant to patient satisfaction.
 Thus if the service quality of the empathy dimension increases, patient satisfaction will increase as well.
 According to the results of the SEM analysis, the first indicator chosen by respondents in the empathy formation was that the officers showed seriousness in solving the patient's problem, meaning that the indicator of solving the patient's problem by the officer was the main thing that gave satisfaction to the patient.
-The second indicator is that the officer gives good attention individually to the patient and the officer understands correctly the needs of the patient.
+The second indicator is that the officer notifies the patient of the examination time and the next indicator is simultaneously chosen, that is, the officer gives good attention individually to the patient and the officer understands correctly the needs of the patient.